-Choosing where to live your life is an incredibly personal decision.
-But, why do people move?
+Choosing where to live is an incredibly personal decision.
+But why do people move?
 What is the most likely reason for a person to uproot their life and relocate?
 Here’s what our survey results found.

 Making Moves Across the United States